 The study of physics and math in this course is meant to meet the criteria for the Masters in Teaching program, and to complement the Pacific Northwest History course offered by Dr. Liza Rognas.

-Masters in Teaching, mathematics, physics, chemistry, environmental studies
+This offering will prepare you for careers and advanced study in: Masters in Teaching, mathematics, physics, chemistry, environmental studies

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.